terraform-ibm-modules/terraform-ibm-watsonx-assistant/examples/basic/README.md

 An end-to-end basic example that will provision the following:

 - A new resource group if one is not passed in.
-- A watsonx assistant instance.
+- A newly created watsonx assistant instance.